How To Find Out What Your Customers Are Interested In

 Ever wondered what other people make of your website?
 Well, now you can find out with Peek, an innovative service that offers you a view from a fresh angle.
 Simply type in your domain name and email address, and within a few days you'll receive a real-time video of somebody road-testing your site.
 It's a fantastic concept and it's completely free of charge, unless you want to explore a more targeted campaign with specific demographics.

 Allowing people to comment on whatever you post is a great way to encourage feedback.
-You'll notice there's a ‘Leave a Reply' section at the end of this blog, which is designed to invite you, the reader, to share your thoughts on what we do.
-Everything you say is taken on board and we try to answer any questions posed.
+Add a comment section at the end of your posts, inviting your readers to share their thoughts on what you do.
+Take all your readers comments on board and try to answer any questions posed, either in the comments section itself, or maybe as a brand new blog post.